 Now You See Them

 When my talented friends over at "Now You See Them" asked me to design the album art for their first full length record, I was flattered and immediately jumped at the oppurtunity.
 Their songs are folksy, nostalgic and fun while remaining humble, emotional, and honest.
 I wanted to create art work that was as bold and impactful as their music, but with an old-timey and comfortable feel.
 I began with a limited color scheme and a combination of different original and found images to create a bizarre yet beautiful landscape based off the phrase "As above, so below".

 Media: Photoshop, InDesign, Found Images

-Though I spend more hours in front of a computer screen than I'd like to admit, I always enjoy stepping away from my computer and getting my hands dirty with a variety of different techniques such as Collage, Painting, and Print Making.
+Though I spend more hours in front of a computer screen than I'd like to admit, I always enjoy stepping away from my computer and getting my hands dirty with a variety of different techniques such as collage, painting, and various forms of print making.